upachler/resweb/README.md

 #
 # port on which resweb should listen for incoming connections
 port: 8081
-# base URI of the authorization server (IPD). resweb
+# base URI of the authorization server (IPD).
+# Can be omitted if resweb serve is starte with the --no-auth
+# flag is set.
-# will append '/.well-known/openid-configuration' to
+# resweb will append '/.well-known/openid-configuration' to
 # this URI and load more configuration from there.
 # The IDP must support support OpenID Connect Discovery
 authorization_server_url: http://localhost:8080/auth/realms/test
+# client_id to use for resweb.
+Can be omitted with --no-auth
 client_id: resweb
 # OpenID scopes to use, may be needed to make role
-# claims visible in access token
+# claims visible in access token (Keycloak)
 scope: 'openid roles'
 # a list of site links to display on the dashboard page
 site_list: